aljorhythm/CS3245-Homework2/README.txt

 print_dictionary.py
 - utility method to print readable format from serialized dictionary file, can ignore

+query.py
+- abstract of boolean query operations

+argparse.py
+- because sunfire does not have argparse

 == Statement of individual work ==